ibm-cloud-docs/security-hub/deploy.md

    * Select the pricing plans for {{site.data.keyword.secrets-manager_short}} and {{site.data.keyword.compliance_short}}.
 While these fields are optional, they are required if you are building the sample app.
 1. Click **Save**.
 After the input values are validated, the button changes to **View stack configurations**.

-You can also use Terraform directly to deploy stacked architectures by leveraging [Terraform IBM Modules (TIM)](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-about-tim).
-For example implementations, see the [stack-ibm-retrieval-augmented-generation](https://github.com/terraform-ibm-modules/stack-ibm-retrieval-augmented-generation){: external} repository, which demonstrates how to use TIM modules to build and deploy solution stacks on {{site.data.keyword.cloud_notm}}.
+You can seamlessly deploy sophisticated, multi-layered architectures by leveraging [Terraform IBM Modules (TIM)](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-about-tim).
+These powerful and reusable modules streamline the creation of resilient, scalable, and production-ready solution stacks on {{site.data.keyword.cloud_notm}}.

-{: tip}
+For hands-on examples, explore the [stack-ibm-retrieval-augmented-generation](https://github.com/terraform-ibm-modules/stack-ibm-retrieval-augmented-generation){: external} repository.

 ## Validating and deploying the architecture
 {: #deploy-validate}